 We had an amazing trip with Off the Grid Excursions and can confidently recommend them.

 It was just our group of four with the owner Javier and the captain on a small boat.
-We were the first ones at the Hidden Beach, did some great snorkeling, and also visited a few other remote beaches.
+We were the first ones at the Hidden Beach, did some great snorkeling, and visited a few other remote beaches.

-Best time to snorkel in Puerto Vallarta
+Best time to go snorkeling in Puerto Vallarta Mexico

 There is no bad time to snorkel in Puerto Vallarta, just as there is no bad time to visit.
 That said, the spring and winter months are generally better, as visibility is at its best around this time due to the lack of rain and calmer waters.